 A small C program to print the biggest prime number

-This program computes 274207281-1, which was the biggest known prime number in 2016 (about 23 million digits !).
+This program computes 2136279841-1, which is the biggest known prime number in 2024 (about 41 million digits !).
 For more information about how it was found and who found it, look at the GIMPS Project .

 I compiled it successfully with gcc with Linux.
 In order to compile it, your C compiler must support the 64 bit long long type.